-6 | Introduction
+2 | Introduction

-He has also been appointed to the Southern States Energy Board, a 63 year-old organization supporting innovations in energy and environmental policy, where he was elected to serve as Treasurer from 2018-2022 and Vice Chair since 2022.
+2022 and Vice Chair since 2022.
 In both of these capacities, Representative Sandifer is recognized as a leader in energy and environmental efforts.
 He has spoken on many occasions on these subjects throughout the Southeastern US.
 In doing so, he brings positive attention to his home state of South Carolina.